AleGiovanardi/WebPageLinksCrawler/README.md

 ```
 go get github.com/dustin/go-humanize
 go get github.com/PuerkitoBio/goquery
-mkdir pages logs

 go build -o build/crawler main.go
 ./crawler anicepage.html https://www.google.com/data/hello.html
 ```
+On programs start three folder are created in working directory: Pages, Links, Logs folders.
-Grabbed file is saved in Pages folder.
+Saved file is saved in Pages folder.
-A log file with links found in the downloaded file is saved in logs folder.
+A text file with links found in the crawled page is saved in Links folder.
+A logfile is saved for logging purposes in Logs folder.

 ### TO DO